surister/cratedb-guide/docs/admin/performance/inserts/bulk.rst

 Split your tables into partitions
 =================================

-You can split your table into `partitions`_ to improve performance.
+You can split your table into :ref:`partitions <crate-reference:partitioned-tables>`, in order to improve performance.

 ..
 HIDE: